No one cares what you wear

 Even the slower regional train services are reasonably fast, and good value for money.

-And if you drive, your options expand even further: you can be in Abruzzo's rugged mountains to the East within a couple of hours of setting off, or on the Amalfi coast in three and a half.
+And if you drive, your options expand even further: you can be in Abruzzo's rugged mountains to the east within a couple of hours of setting off, or on the Amalfi coast in three and a half.
 As travel bases go, Rome is a good one.

 A distinctive food culture

-Food in the Italian capital is cheap and good - so good that Rome was crowned the best food city in the world in Tripadvisor's 2022 Traveler's Choice Awards.
+Food in the Italian capital is cheap and good - so good that Rome was crowned the best food city in the world in Tripadvisor's 2025 Traveler's Choice Awards.

 Newcomers might be surprised when they find out what constitutes traditional Roman food, i.e. offal.
 Tripe, oxtail, liver and tongue are all items you can expect to find on the menu of an old-school Roman restaurant.

 These days, however, most diners prefer tamer dishes, which are available in the form of spaghetti carbonara, pasta gricia (similar to carbonara but without egg), or the tomato-based amatriciana - all crowd-pleasing Roman specialties.
-There's even an option for vegetarians: cacio e pepe, a kind of gourmet mac and cheese.

 While Rome does have a world class food scene, it has nowhere near the variety of international cuisine on offer in a more cosmopolitan city like Milan.
 In spite of this, there are some good alternatives to the local staples if you know where to go.

-Look for establishments (usually found in neighbourhoods outside of the city centre) that mainly serve local diaspora communities who want a taste of home.
+Look for establishments (usually found in neighbourhoods outside of the city centre) that mainly serve diaspora communities who want a taste of home.
 If there are parts of the menu written in a language you can't understand, that's always a good sign.
-Be respectful: these places will happily serve you, but they probably weren't made with you in mind.
+Be respectful: these places will happily serve you, but they probably weren't created with you in mind.